 Skip to main content

-🫶Love Nostalgia- de Havilland & Stewart
+🫶Love Nostalgia- Olivia de Havilland & James Stewart

 In December 1939, both Olivia de Havilland and Jimmy Stewart were traveling to New York City.
 Olivia was going to attend the city premiere of 'Gone With The Wind' at the Astor Theatre, while Jimmy was planning a Christmas visit to his sister.
 Coincidentally, Irene Mayer Selznick, who was a significant figure in the entertainment industry, proposed to Jimmy's agent, Leland Hayward, that Jimmy accompany Olivia to her high-profile event.
 This suggestion piqued Jimmy's interest, as he had met Olivia briefly in Hollywood and jumped at the opportunity to further acquaint himself with her.